-The technological society has increased noticeably the possibilities for a person's self-realization but also has created some social and pedagogical questions.
+The technological society has increased noticeably the possibilities for a person's self-realization but also creates a number of social and pedagogical questions.

-Science and technique have a decidedly strong influence on the image which our society shows now and in the future.
-Nine out of ten scholars in the experimental sciences which the world has ever produced are still living.
-The acceleration in scientific and technological development, however, also has radically changed a person's societal, religious and life views.
-Scientific knowledge, technique and prosperity (income) mean power for a person, and a "Brave New World" has arisen within which a person attains his/her own goals by his/her own guile and has no need for God or fellow persons.
-Human contact is supplanted by technology (automations, electronics and mass media), and a nonhuman technological society has arisen.
+Science and technique have a decidedly strong influence on the image that our society shows now and in the future.
+Nine out of ten scholars in the experimental sciences that the world has ever produced are still living.
+The acceleration in scientific and technological development, however, also has radically changed a person's societal, religious and life view.
+Scientific knowledge, technique and prosperity (income) mean power for a person, and a "Brave New World" has arisen within which a person attains his own goals by his own guile and has no need for God or fellow persons.
+Human contact is supplanted by technology (automations, electronics and mass media) and a nonhuman technological society has arisen.

-Technique has multiplied haphazard encounters of persons and cultures, and this has led to the rise of loneliness in people, to neglecting human relationships, made a fellow person a frequently occurring "stranger" and, for many, has created an extremely complicated world.
-A higher level of life had become possible, precisely in a person's social way of existing, but which also is very difficult to realize: church, state, family, school, organizations, groupings, etc. have their own aims, forms and means, and this leads to social-societal uncertainty and disorientation.
-Infantilizing, massifying, making superficial, sensation-craving, materialism, sexualizing, deprivation of spiritual freedom and privacy, mass manipulation, etc. are threats which are inherent in a technical world.
-Technical development has enmeshed persons in unbelievably accelerating, intensifying, and multiplying contacts (Gielen).
+Technique has multiplied haphazard encounters of persons and cultures and among other things this has led to the rise of loneliness in people, to neglecting human relationships, made a fellow person a frequently occurring "stranger" and created for many individuals an extremely complicated world.
+A higher level of life had become possible, precisely in a person's social way of existing, but that also is very difficult to realize: church, state, family, school, organizations, groupings, etc. have their own aims, forms and means and this leads to social-societal uncertainty and disorientation.
+Infantilizing, massifying, making superficial, sensation-craving, materialism, sexualizing, deprivation of spiritual freedom and privacy, mass manipulation, etc. are threats that are inherent in a technical world.
+Technical development has enmeshed persons in unbelievably accelerating, intensifying and multiplying contacts (Gielen13).

-According to Gielen, criteria for judging fellow persons and other matters have changed greatly in a technical world: productivity, success, effectiveness, (material) benefit, achievement, power and sensation are highly assessed: intelligence above the intellect, the interesting above the valuable; the new above the genuine; the present and future above the past.
-New concerns arise: Are atomic weapons allowable?
+According to Gielen14 criteria for judging fellow persons and other matters have changed greatly in a technical world: productivity, success, effectiveness, (material) benefit, achievement, power and sensation are highly assessed: intelligence above the intellect, the interesting above the valuable; the new above the genuine; the present and future above the past; the appearance.
+Are atomic weapons allowable?
 And artificial insemination?
 Mercy killings?
 Hypnosis?
 Painless birth?
 Contraception against pregnancy?
 Sex change?
 Prolonging life?
-Do we stand before the end of the world, or before a new future for humanity?
+Do we stand before the end of the world or before a new future for humanity?
 What is evil?
 What is wrong?
 Is a good disposition enough?
-Must a person shoulder the consequences of his/her deeds?
-Youth seek answers to these questions which require a fundamental renovation of required educative norms, and related to this, a rethinking of what is fundamental.
+Must a person shoulder the consequences of his deeds?
+Youths seek answers to these questions that require a fundamental renovation of required educative norms and related to this a rethinking of what is fundamental.
 What is the meaning of human life?
 And of labor?
 What rules of conduct should guide human conduct?
 How can our human life prosper?

-How do we, as educators, approach the actual and burning questions of our time?
+How do we as educators approach the actual and burning questions of our time?

-Our modern technical society, thus, can be viewed as a triumph and a tragedy.
-With the triumph of spectacular natural scientific and technological achievements come the tragedy that people do not really know their God, fellow persons and themselves.
+Our modern technical society thus can be viewed as a triumph and a tragedy.
+With the triumph of spectacular natural scientific and technological achievements comes the tragedy that people do not really know their God, fellow persons and themselves.

-Thus, the technical society has created a legion of life-, social- and educational-questions; the latter, especially with respect to educating to society in a technical culture, as well as educating amidst societal influences to which he/she is so strongly subjected (educating in a technical society).
+Thus, the technical society has created a legion of life-, social- and educational-questions; the latter especially with respect to educating to society in a technical culture as well as educating in the midst of societal influences to which he is so strongly subjected (educating in a technical society).